 Suppose, you have a customized software package and the dependencies depend on the old version packages.
 In that case, apt full-upgrade will remove your software package during the upgrade operation.
 And it is not desirable to remove your necessary packages in this way.
 So be careful with this command.

 The apt package manager is a great tool for resolving dependency conflicts.
 Let’s say, you have two software packages: one is ‘x’ and the other one is ‘y’.
 Both software package depends on the graphics card v1.0.
 Now, run the upgrade command to upgrade the ‘x’ package from v1.0 to v2.0.
 However, the repo for the new distro does not have graphics card v1.0 so the apt ful-upgrade command will alter the v1.0 driver as it is not needed anymore.
 As software ‘y’ depends on this driver, this software package will not work in your system if the graphics card v1.0 is changed.

-Why Will You Have full-upgrade?
+Why Should You Have “sudo apt full-upgrade”?

-There are tons of reasons that you should have the apt full-upgrade command.
+There are tons of reasons that you should have the sudo apt full-upgrade command.
 They are as follows:

 - Ensures a complete upgrade of the packages to their updated versions available.

 - Updates the security system and maintains a healthy environment.